xcashd

 daemon to stop printing current hash rate.
 Relevant only if xcashd

-is mining.hide_hr
+is mining.

 daemon to print current hash rate.
 Relevant only if xcashd

-is mining.start_mining <adr> [<threads>] [do_background_mining] [ignore_battery]
+start_mining <adr> [<threads>] [do_background_mining] [ignore_battery]

 daemon to start mining.
 Block reward will go to <addr>

-daemon to stop mining.start_save_graph
+daemon to stop mining.

 stop_save_graph